abg5043/JAXBTutorial/README.md

 import java.io.File;

 /**
- * This app demonstrates how to use JAXB to turn a simple xml file into an object (unmarshall)
- * and then a java object into an xml file (marshall) */
+ * This app demonstrates how to use JAXB to turn a java object into an xml file (marshall) */

   public class SimpleXMLDemo